 Surfing is a must in these parts if you’ve never had a chance to give it a go sign up with a surf school for a lesson.
 There is an abundance of Surf schools in the area, we like the Big Blue Surf School.
 Based in Bude, the school is run by Matt, all 3 of our kids have been taught by him and we can’t recommend him highly enough.
 Big Blue offer group lessons, private coaching sessions as well board and wetsuit hire.
 To book a lesson give them a call on 01288331764 or pop into the Fat Face store situated on the main High Street in Bude (this is also the meeting point).
 You can surf all year round, in fact, the best Atlantic swells hit the coast in the winter so the surf can be perfect (and far less crowded)

 Watersports @ Tamar lakes

 Outdoor + Active are based just outside of Bude, Tamar Lakes is made up of an upper and lower lake and nature reserve.
-The centre offers a whole range of waterdsports activities including kayaking, windsurfing as well as boating.
+The centre offers a whole range of watersports activities including kayaking, windsurfing as well as boating.
 You can hire the kit or arrange to have a lesson, from 2 hour tasters to full multi-activity days.
 If you have your own dinghy or kayak you can also use the lake for a small launch fee.
 If you don’t fancy getting on the water you can always enjoy a walk or cycle around the lakes or go fishing.
 For more information visit: www.swlakestrust.org.uk

 Address: Near Bude, Cornwall, EX23 9SB

-Opening hours: From April – September for full program (however some activities are available outside of these dates).
+Opening hours: From April – September for the full program (however some activities are available outside of these dates).

 Scuba Diving & Snorkelling